Qumulo/docs/supermicro.md

 ## Known Behavior
 The following is the currently known behavior for Supermicro nodes.

+### Firmware
+Don't update your node firmware unless a Qumulo representative instructs you to perform an update.

 ### Data Center Management Suite (DCMS) Licenses
-**Important:** If a DCMS license isn't installed on a Supermicro node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.

-A DCMS license from Supermicro is also required for Qumulo Core to work correctly.
+If a DCMS license isn't installed on a Supermicro node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.
+A DCMS license from Supermicro is required for Qumulo Core to work correctly.

 ## Supermicro Technical Specifications
 <table cellspacing="0" cellpadding="0">